 3. Yes.
 The film is positioned correctly for viewing the patient in anatomic position.
 The shadow of the heart to the patient’s left side verifies this.

 4. No. The film is not being viewed as if the patient is in anatomic position.
 The shadow of the heart should appear to the patient’s left.

 5. The small oval-shaped area of increased density is likely to be of metallic composition, as can be inferred by its solid white radiographic density.

-6. No. Without a lateral projection made at right angles to this AP projection, the depth of the location of the foreign object in the body cannot be determined.
+6. No. Without a lateral projection made at right angles to this anteroposterior projection, the depth of the location of the foreign object in the body cannot be determined.
 The object could represent a bullet lodged in a thoracic vertebra, or it could just as well represent a harmless medallion on a necklace resting on the skin.

 7. A barium contrast study of the gastrointestinal tract.

 8. The technician forgot to have the patient empty his pockets.
 Fortunately, the area of interest was not obscured by the metallic key, so a repeat study was not necessary.

 10. The cat swallowed its owner’s pierced earring!
 The missing jewelry is visualized in the cat’s stomach.
 Note that because of the small part-thickness of this animal, technical adjustments in milliamperes and kilovolts (peak) are necessary to produce a radiograph that demonstrates bony anatomy as well as the soft tissue anatomy.
 The heart, liver, stomach, and intestines are easily identifiable.